Our Lady of Consolation: Bulacan

-The town of Paombong was established as a Catholic parish in 1639, and the namesake devotion was introduced and propagated by the Augustinian friars.
-In 1974, a namesake confraternity was established.
-In 1988, she was declared as the secondary Patroness of Paombong.
+The town of Paombong was established as a Catholic parish in 1639, and the devotion was introduced and propagated by the Augustinian friars.
+In 1974, a confraternity of Our Lady of Consolation was established.
+In 1988, she was declared as the secondary patroness of Paombong.
 On 5 December 2023, the city declared her as the "Mother and Comforting Queen of Paombong” and will be episcopally crowned on 6 September 2026.